denyslazarenko/denyslazarenko.github.io/_posts/2024-01-19-unlocking.md

 2. **Induced AI**: Backed by Sam Altman, they focus on Robotic Process Automation.
 3. **Open-Source Contributions**: Pioneers like Andrej Karpathy and projects like natbot and webLM.

+## Why This Matters?
+Our end-to-end solution begins with a simple browser extension and culminates in an immersive, AI-crafted product tour.
+This topic matters to SaaS companies because, if they are honest, most of their users have no clue about their product’s capabilities.
+Wit our AI-first solution to this problem, we enable them to hyperpersonalise their product’s experience to each user, thus democratizing access to complex web platforms, making technology more approachable and user-friendly.

+## References
 <div style="display: flex; justify-content: center; padding-top: 20px; padding-bottom: 20px;">
     <img src="{{ site.baseurl }}/images/Unlocking_AHA_Moments/adept.png">
 </div>